MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 In discussing China's "people's democratic dictatorship," other Soviet writers seem to have made it a standard procedure to conceal its originality by equating it with the Lenin-Stalin slogan.
 Thus V. Maslennikov, describing the nature of China's "people's democracy," credits Stalin, among other things, with having "predicted" that the future revolutionary power would be "something like" Lenin's "democratic dictatorship of the proletariat and peasantry" which would be a state form in the state of transition to socialism.
 (30)

 The Chinese effort to resist Soviet imposition of the Lenin-Stalin slogan is manifest in the manner used by Zhang Ruxin in treating this slogan in his eulogy of Stalin in April 1953.
-(Chang's essay is a tribute to Mao as well.)
-Chang's procedure is simple: he conspicuously deletes Stalin's phrase, "that is, something in the nature of a democratic dictatorship of the proletariat and peasantry".
+(Zhang's essay is a tribute to Mao as well.)
+Zhang's procedure is simple: he conspicuously deletes Stalin's phrase, "that is, something in the nature of a democratic dictatorship of the proletariat and peasantry".

 FOR OFFICIAL USE ONLY In his article On the Prospects of the Revolution in China, published in 1926, Stalin wrote:

 "I think that the future revolutionary government in China will in general resemble in character the government we used to talk about in our country in 1905----with the difference, however, that it will be first and foremost an anti-imperialist government.
 This shall be an interim state power for China to attain non-capitalist development.
-(31) [REDACTED] Chang's dashes indicating deletion/
+(31) [REDACTED] Zhang's dashes indicating deletion/

-Chang goes on to say that China's state power belongs to the general "type of state power" described by Stalin, but then quotes from Mao's On People's Democratic Dictatorship the passage which specifically includes the national bourgeoisie.
+Zhang goes on to say that China's state power belongs to the general "type of state power" described by Stalin, but then quotes from Mao's On People's Democratic Dictatorship the passage which specifically includes the national bourgeoisie.

 We may now ask, Why did Moscow attempt to blur the distinction between a democratic dictatorship of the proletariat and the peasantry and a "people's democratic dictatorship"?
 There are several reasons, the most obvious being the Chinese claim that Mao had "further developed" the Marxist-Leninist theory of state.